SachsLab/IntracranialNeurophysDL/README.md

+The Sachs Lab has prepared a 2-day workshop on practical deep learning (DL) applied to intracranial neurophysiology.
+This repository contains documentation, code, and tutorial materials for the workshop.

 # Purpose

-The SachsLab is preparing a short (~2-day) workshop on practical deep learning (DL) applied to intracranial neurophysiology.
-The goal of the workshop is to help attendees gain familiarity with technologies commonly used in DL (e.g., keras/tensorflow on GPU, jupyter notebooks on the cloud), to understand DL programming paradigms (e.g., batch loading data), and to become proficient in building, training, and evaluating deep neural networks as applied to extracellular neurophysiology data.
+Attendees will gain familiarity with technologies commonly used in DL (e.g., keras/tensorflow on GPU, jupyter notebooks on the cloud), to understand DL programming paradigms (e.g., batch loading data), and to become proficient in building, training, and evaluating deep neural networks as applied to extracellular neurophysiology data.

 Attendees will learn how to load and process electrophysiology datasets (ECoG, single-channel deep brain microelectrode recordings, and multichannel (~192) intracortical microelectrode array datasets).
 After an